 Easter Egg Hunt for Tots

 The Easter Egg Hunt for Tots will take place in the barns and exhibitions.
 Children 6 years-old and younger can take on the challenge of finding 3 paper eggs hidden throughout the Museum grounds.
-Once they bring them back to the Museum Guides, they’ll be rewarded with a sweet Easter treat (chocolate eggs).
+Once they bring them back to the Museum Guides, they’ll be rewarded with a sweet Easter treat (chocolates).

 Signs of Spring Egg Hunt

-Children aged 7 years-old and older will need to work a little harder to be rewarded in this egg hunt…A Guide will explain how to locate the clues that will help them find the “signs of spring” on this Easter-themed scavenger hunt so that they can exchange their completed answer sheet for chocolate eggs.
+Children aged 7 years-old and older will need to work a little harder to be rewarded in this egg hunt…A Guide will explain how to locate the clues that will help them find the “signs of spring” on this Easter-themed scavenger hunt so that they can exchange their completed answer sheet for chocolates.

 Food Services ($)